 You’ll need to lodge a notice of intent form with your super fund, which your super fund will acknowledge in writing.

 If you’re an AMP customer, you can do this by logging into My AMP and selecting the super account you’ve made the contribution to.
-Then click ‘view more’, followed by ‘claim a tax deduction’.
+Then click ‘See more’, followed by ‘Claim a tax deduction’.